mijekassandra20/mijekassandra20/README.md

 ## Get in touch :coffee:

-- I am currently working as a Backend Developer at Support Zebra.
+- I am currently working as a Junior Web Developer at Support Zebra.
 - You can take a look at my [LinkedIn](https://www.linkedin.com/in/kassandra-mije/)
 - Email me at kassandra.mije@supportzebra.com